simonhtet10/Closed-Loop-Buck-Converter/README.md

 The plant was a standard LC buck filter -a 100µH inductor with 29mΩ ESR and 100µF capacitor- giving an LC double pole at 1592Hz and a ESR zero at 66.3kHz.
 The LC double pole contributes up to 180° of phase lag through resonance, more than a single-zero Type II compensator can recover.The Type III's dual-zero structure provides the phase boost needed to cross over with adequate phase margin.

-Rather than digital, an analog implementation was chosen because the compensator's poles and zeroes and physicla components rather than firmware coefficients- the transfer funciton can be probed directly and compared against its design, which is the deliverable of the project.
+Rather than digital, an analog implementation was chosen because the compensator's poles and zeroes and physical components rather than firmware coefficients- the transfer funciton can be probed directly and compared against its design, which is the deliverable of the project.

 The compensator places its first zero at the LC double pole to cancel it, a second zero at 800 Hz (half the crossover frequency) for additional phase boost below crossover, one pole at 50 kHz to roll off ahead of the switching frequency, and a second pole at the ESR zero to cancel it.